How to become an online teacher (And a successful one)

 It depends a lot on your budget and what features you’re looking for.

-These four platforms have good reviews from users:
+These online teaching platforms have good reviews from users:

 Naturally, before you invest in a platform, you’ll want to research them first.
 This article from Jordie Van Rijn explores the key features, pricing, and use-cases for all the most popular online course platforms currently available on the market.